Mohammad Diab MD

 What Type of Cleanser Should I Use?

-On the other hand, he cautions against using harsher anti-bacterial soaps.
+Dr. Diab cautions against using harsher anti-bacterial soaps to cleanse the skin.
 He says using anti-bacterial soaps throughout the day while your washing your hands - especially if you work in a particular job environment - is okay.
 But, when it comes to the rest of your skin, for example, your face, "you may be better off using something a little more mild," he explains.

 Watch the Video